-WQT-031 Water Treatment 3 credits, Spring 3 class hours/week
+WQT-031 Water Treatment 3 credits, Spring

 For professional upgrade only.
 Does not meet the requirements for the certificate or degree.
 Design, operation, and process control of water treatment plants.
 Includes water chemistry, related math, coagulation, sedimentation, filtration, and disinfection.
 Review for Oregon Operator certification exams.
 No lab requirement for this course.
 Prerequisite: Pass WQT-021.